Treatment - in general

 - Treatment with medication.

-Psychotherapy, either in groups or individually, occupies an important place in Foundation Centrum ’45.
+Psychotherapy, either in groups or individually, occupies an important place in ARQ Centrum’45.
 Psychotherapy is so much more than just talking.
 It can teach you to look at things differently, to alter behaviours or to handle (people in) your direct environment better.
 Every client will meet it in some form or another.
 Treatment consists of talks with a psychotherapist.
 No-one can entirely take the weight of experiences off your shoulders.
 But others (therapists and fellow patients) can help you work through these traumatic experiences in such a way that they impact your current life less strongly. (see leaflets NVvP)